marcopeg/marcopeg.github.io/content/posts/2020/0401-fetchq-cron/fetchq-cron.md

 }
 ```

-The target webhook is demanded to respond with a `statusCode=200` in order
+The target webhook should respond with `statusCode=200` in order
 to yield a successful run.
-In such a case, the webhook will be triggered again in 2 hours.
+In such a case, the webhook will be triggered again in 2 more hours.

+> Successfull webhook execution:
+> statusCode = 200

 **In case any error should happen,** the action is re-attempted for a configurable amount of times
-before the system gives up, every failing run is dutily logged for full traceability.
+before the system gives up, every failing run is duly logged for full traceability.

-> BUT THAT'S NOT IT!
+## Webhooks can reschedule the job:

 The target webhook can interact back with the scheduler,
 **providing active feedback and re-programming the execution plan**: